butterfly-consulting/redisqlite/README.md

 - `SQLPREP (<query>|<id>)`:<br>
   if the argument is not numeric, it is sql to prepare a statement.
   Returns a numeric `<id>` that identifies the statement in queryes.
   If the argument is numeric it is assumed to be a previously prepared statement that is then closed.
+  You can create up to 10000 prepared statements, more will return an error.
+You can use `SQLPREP clean_prep_cache` to close all the prepared statements.

 - `SQLEXEC (<statement>|<id>) [<args> ...]`: <br>
    execute a sql statement, either a prepared one or an sql statement.